webdev23/webshooter/README.md

 <h3>How this program work?</h3>

-Import a website locally through a local proxy for avoid same-origin policy limitations.<br>
+Import a website locally through a local proxy for avoiding the same-origin policy limitations.<br>
 Print full page canvas into your browser & save the result to server.<br>
-By this way the image result take the browser size window, so you can arrange it just by resizing your browser!<br>
+By this way the result image takes the browser size window, you can customize it just by resizing your browser!<br>

-<h4>Ckeck exemple demo:</h4> http://github.webdev23.com/webshooter/?shoot=http://en.wikipedia.org/wiki/Traveler
+<h4>Ckeck example demo:</h4> http://github.webdev23.com/webshooter/?shoot=http://en.wikipedia.org/wiki/Traveler

 <h4>Online version:</h4> http://github.webdev23.com/webshooter/?shoot=